 You can apply for a CRBA electronically at U.S. Consulate General Toronto.
 To apply, your child must have been born in CANADA and your appointment can only be in Toronto.

 If you wish to apply for a Consular Report of Birth Abroad (CRBA) at the U.S. Embassy in Ottawa or the U.S. Consulates General in Halifax, Quebec City, Montreal, Calgary, and Vancouver you MUST complete a paper application (DS-2029).
 Please visit this page for detailed information.

 A Consular Report of Birth Abroad (CRBA) is a formal document certifying the acquisition of United States citizenship at birth for a person born abroad to a U.S. citizen parent or parents who meet the requirements for transmitting citizenship under the Immigration and Nationality Act (INA).
 United States non-citizen nationals are also eligible for a Consular Report of Birth Abroad, using the non-citizen option.

 CRBA applications must be made before the child’s 18th birthday.
 We recommend that parents apply for the CRBA as soon as possible after the child’s birth.

-To be eligible to apply for a CRBA online at U.S. Consulate Toronto, you must be able to answer YES to all of the following criteria
+To be eligible to apply for a CRBA electronically at U.S. Consulate Toronto, you must be able to answer YES to all of the following criteria

 - The child was born in CANADA